-The benefits of intermittent fasting are far beyond slimming.
+The benefits of intermittent fasting are beyond slimming.
+It can reset the hunger-satiety mechanism and enhance the digestive system rehabilitation.

 Intermittent fasting- Introduction.